Reconciling Latent Variables and Networks: Exploring and extending the Psychometric-Toolbox: Exploring and extending the Psychometric-Toolbox

-\paragraph{Stochastic Block Model} It has also been proposed in psychometrics to combine the \textit{Stochastic Block Model} (SBM\footnote{See also \textcite{Kim.2018}, for relations to other models.}; \cite{Holland.1983, Peixoto.2019.SBM}) with the IM in \parencite{Sekulovski.2025} to account for clustering of variables, in other research areas the SBM and IM have been combined as well \parencite{Berthet.2019.Ising-SBM, Ye.2020.Ising-SBM, Zhao.2021.Ising-SBM, Zhang.2023.Ising-SBM}.
+\paragraph{Stochastic Block Model} It has also been proposed in psychometrics to combine the \textit{Stochastic Block Model} (SBM\footnote{for relations to other models \parencite[see][]{Kim.2018}}; \cite{Holland.1983.SBM, Peixoto.2019.SBM}) with the IM to account for clustering of variables \parencite{Sekulovski.2025.OMRF-SBM}, in other research areas the SBM and IM have been combined as well \parencite{Berthet.2019.Ising-SBM, Ye.2020.Ising-SBM, Zhao.2021.Ising-SBM, Zhang.2023.Ising-SBM}.

-\paragraph{ARMA, DLM, ART} Additionally to the already considered VAR\footnote{Variants for ILD: ALS VAR \parencite{Bulteel.2016.ALS-VAR}, scGVAR \parencite{Park.2024.scGVAR}, multi-VAR framework \parencite{Fisher.2022.multi-VAR, Fisher.2024.multi-VAR, Crawford.2026.multi-VAR}, mlVAR \parencite{Li.2022.mlVAR, Bringmann.2013.mlVAR, Epskamp.2018.GMM-GVAR}} and VDAR model, the ARMA model family is actually much bigger \parencite{Holan.2010.ARMA}.
+\paragraph{ARMA, DLM, ART} Additionally to the already considered VAR\footnote{Variants for ILD: ALS VAR \parencite{Bulteel.2016.ALS-VAR}, scGVAR \parencite{Park.2024.sVAR, Park.2024.scGVAR}, multi-VAR framework \parencite{Fisher.2022.multi-VAR, Fisher.2024.multi-VAR, Crawford.2026.multi-VAR}, mlVAR \parencite{Li.2022.mlVAR, Bringmann.2013.mlVAR, Epskamp.2018.GMM-GVAR}} and VDAR model, the ARMA model family is actually much bigger \parencite{Holan.2010.ARMA}.
 The Threshold AR (TAR; \cite{Tong.1980.TAR}) has been incorporated into psychometrics specifically for modeling hysteresis in psychological processes (HysTAR; \cite{Jong.2023.HysTAR/MSEM-RS}).
-More generally again, ARMA models can also be formulated as \textit{Dynamic Linear Models} (DLMs; \cite{Laine.2020.DLM, Carvalho.2007.BayesianDLM}), and perhaps interesting for ILD applications is the \textit{Autoregressive Tensor}\footnote{Introduction to Tensors \parencite{Bi.2021.Tensor, Auddy.2025.Tensor}.
+More generally again, ARMA models can also be formulated as \textit{Dynamic Linear Models} (DLMs; \cite{Laine.2020.DLM, Carvalho.2007.Bayesian-DLM}), and perhaps interesting for ILD applications is the \textit{Autoregressive Tensor}\footnote{Introduction to Tensors \parencite{Bi.2021.Tensor, Auddy.2025.Tensor}.
 The IM can also be extended to allow for modeling higher-order dependencies with the \textit{p-Tensor IM} \parencite{Mukherjee.2022.TensorIsing}} model (ART; \cite{Billio.2023.ART}) which can include a HMM for modeling structural changes \parencite{Billio.2024.ART}.

 \paragraph{EGA, EGM, MNM, MAR} In \textit{Exploratory Graph Analysis} (EGA; \cite{Golino.2017.EGA}) a clustering algorithm is applied to a GGM, this has also been extended to \textit{Dynamic EGA} (DynEGA; \cite{Golino.2022.DynEGA}) and generalized with the \textit{Exploratory Graph Model} (EGM; \cite{Christensen.2024.EGM}).
 The GGM has also been extended to include moderation effects in the \textit{Moderation Network Model} (MNM; \cite{Haslbeck.2021.MNM}), both the GGM and MNM are special cases of the \textit{k-order Mixed Graphical Model} (MGM; \cite{Yang.2014.MGM, Sedgewick.2016.MGM, Haslbeck.2020.k-orderMGM}).
 And \textit{Moderated AR} (MAR; \cite{Ernst.2024.MAR}) models exist as well.